We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-Helzberg has one category of diamond that is admittedly a beautiful product – the Masterpiece Collection.
+Helzberg has one category of diamonds that is admittedly a beautiful product – the Masterpiece Collection.
 The only problem is that you can get the same quality diamond from one of several online diamond vendors (ie, Brian Gavin Diamonds, Blue Nile, or James Allen) for much much less.

 Helzberg is one of the oldest jewelry chains in America.
 They recently celebrated their hundredth anniversary, having opened their first store in Kansas in 1915.
 They steadily grew into a mid-Western force with 15 locations by 1958.